godotengine/godot-docs/classes/class_curve.rst

 - :ref:`float<class_float>` **interpolate** **(** :ref:`float<class_float>` offset **)** const

-Returns the y value for the point that would exist at x-position ``offset`` along the curve.
+Returns the Y value for the point that would exist at the X position ``offset`` along the curve.

 .. _class_Curve_method_interpolate_baked:

 - :ref:`float<class_float>` **interpolate_baked** **(** :ref:`float<class_float>` offset **)**

-Returns the y value for the point that would exist at x-position ``offset`` along the curve using the baked cache.
+Returns the Y value for the point that would exist at the X position ``offset`` along the curve using the baked cache.
 Bakes the curve's points if not already baked.

 .. _class_Curve_method_remove_point: